etheleon/readSim/README.md

 |Sorangium                  |18241.7170368186   |
 |Mycobacterium              |14892.9966161738   |
 |Candidatus Accumulibacter  |11906.5856237162   |
-Caution: Currently only supports simulating using full name, Flawed cause there are genera with the same genus epithet.
+Caution: Currently only supports simulating using full name.
+This is flawed because there are genera with the same genus epithet. eg. *missing*

 ## Installation
 After cloning the repository,